sidoh/esp8266_milight_hub/README.md

 #### Setting up the ESP

-You'll need to flash the firmware and a SPIFFS image.
+The goal here is to flash your ESP with the firmware.
 It's really easy to do this with [PlatformIO](http://platformio.org/):

 ```
 export ESP_BOARD=nodemcuv2
 platformio run -e $ESP_BOARD --target upload
-platformio run -e $ESP_BOARD --target uploadfs
 ```

 Of course make sure to substitute `nodemcuv2` with the board that you're using.